EnterpriseDB/edb-ansible/roles/tuning/README.md

-# autotuning
+# tuning

-The autotuning role configures the system and Postgres instances for optimal performances.
+The tuning role configures the system and Postgres instances for optimal performances.
 Most of the configuration values are calculated automatically from available resources found on the system.